Show posts tagged:

 Debian 11 and Ubuntu 22 aarch64 (arm64) packages available!

 As a person who tries to work with as few resources as possible, whether it’s editing everything with ed(1) or using old laptops without screens for servers or turning off computers as much as possible I am happy to announce nightly packages are available for the aarch64 (ARM 64-bit) architecture.
 This enables low-power, low-cost devices such as the Raspberry Pi and many others to run CFEngine Enterprise.
 Why run CFEngine?
 It is lean on resources and rich in features!
+It helps keep your systems secure and compliant with whatever policy you may require.

 Posted by Craig Comstock